camalot/Ark-Survival-Ascended-Server/README.md

 ---
 ## Temp Fix
-IF you see this at the end of you logs
+If you see this at the end of you logs
 ``` shell
 asa_pve_Server | [2023.11.06-03.55.48:449][  1]Allocator Stats for binned2 are not in this build set BINNED2_ALLOCATOR_STATS 1 in MallocBinned2.cpp
 ```